Magesh-commits/riscv-peripherals/README.md

 Here with we have attached the verilog file which resembles ads1015 ic with a small modification that is without the analog part in it.
-I have also attached the driver code to run the verilog code in Nexys A7 fpga board for future applications